 This is the most exciting part of the whole passage of the St. Lawrence.
 The rapids of the "Long Sault" rush along at the rate of something like twenty miles an hour.
 When the vessel enters within their influence the steam is shut off and she is carried onwards by the force of the stream alone.
-The surging waters present all the angry appearance of the ocean in a storm ; the noble boat strains and labors : but, unlike the ordinary pitching and tossing at sea, this going down hill by water sation, and is, in fact, a service of some danger, the imminence of which is enhanced to the imagination by the tremendous roar of the headlong, boiling current.
-Great nerve, and force, and precision are here reproduces a highly novel senquired in piloting, so as to keep the vessel's head straight with the course of the rapid; for if she diverged in the least, presenting her side to the current, or "broached to," as the nautical phrase is, she would be instantly capsized and submerged.
-Hence the necessity for enormous power over her rudder; and for this purpose the mode of steering affords great facility, for the wheel that governs the rudder is placed ahead, and by means of chain and pulley sways it.
-But in descending the rapids a tiller is placed astern to the rudder itself, so that the tiller can be manned as well as the wheel.
-Some idea may be entertained of the peril of descending a rapid, when it requires four men at the wheel and two at the tiller to ensure safe steering.
-Here
+The surging waters present all the angry appearance of the ocean in a storm; the noble boat strains and labors; but unlike the ordinary pitching and tossing at sea, this going down hill by water produces a highly novel sensation, and is, in fact, a service of some danger, the imminence of which is enhanced to the imagination by the tremendous roar of the headlong, boiling current.
+Great nerve and force and precision are here required in piloting, so as to keep the vessel's head straight with the course of the rapid; for if she diverged in the least, presenting her side to the current, or "broached to," as the nautical phrase is, she would be instantly capsized and submerged.
+Hence the necessity for enormous power over her rudder; and for this purpose the mode of steering affords great facility, for the wheel that